Teamfight Tactics: Gameplay

 The Teamfight Tactics board.
 Units can be deployed on a hexagon board and paired against other players.

-Similar to Dota Auto Chess, the game centers around eight players who construct teams to fight one another and be the last player standing.
+The game centers around eight players who construct teams to fight one another and be the last player standing.
 The battlefield consists of hexagons, where players can strategically place units on the hexagons on their side of the game board between rounds.
-During each round, a player is randomly matched against another player or against computer-controlled enemies that drop loot.
+Each round, a player is randomly matched against another player or against computer-controlled enemies that drop loot.
 The round initiates a battle with the two teams which lasts until units of one team are all defeated or a time limit is reached.
 Losing the round will result in the player losing health as a penalty based on the number of enemies remaining and the number of rounds completed.

 The game consists of several stages, with each stage consisting of seven rounds.
 After round three of each stage, players will participate in a "Carousel" event.
 A Carousel event allows players access to a free, shared rotation of units with random equipped items to select from.
 Players are allowed to select one unit from the rotation with the pick order determined by the health remaining of each player sorted from lowest to highest and assigned to two players at a time.
 If there are players with the same health, the game will randomly choose the order.
 On the last round of each stage, players will face computer-controlled enemies.
 The exception to the stage rules is the first stage, which consists of three rounds of computer-controlled enemies.

 Teamfight Tactics periodically updates its unit roster.
 Every three months there is a partial rotation, referred by Riot Games developers as a mid-set update, rotating out traits and units which are problematic.
 As Teamfight Tactics is a game mode of League of Legends, its patch numbering follows the same as its parent game rather than being labelled differently.